 Section 2 describes the general Klamath River region, existing recreation resources between J.C.
 Boyle Reservoir and Iron Gate Dam that the Project will impact, as well as existing recreation resources between J.C.
 Boyle Reservoir and Keno Dam.
 While the recreation resources between J.C.
-Boyle Reservoir and Keno Dam are not directly affected by the Project, the Renewal Corporation in consultation with stakeholders identified potential locations for access sites in this area.
-The description of recreation resources is organized by hydropower development (Keno, J.C.
-Boyle, Copco No. 1 and No. 2, and Iron Gate) and includes a description of the existing public recreation sites, opportunities, and settings for both reservoir- and river-related recreation.
-Figure 2-1 presents a map of the existing recreation sites between Keno Dam and Iron Gate Dam.
+Boyle Reservoir and Keno Dam are not directly affected by the Project, the Renewal Corporation, in consultation with stakeholders, identified potential locations for access sites in this area.
+The description of recreation resources is organized by hydropower development (J.C.
+Boyle, Copco No. 1 and No. 2, and Iron Gate) and includes a description of the existing public recreation sites, opportunities, and settings for both reservoir- and riverrelated recreation.
+Figure 2-1 presents a map of the existing recreation sites between J.C.
+Boyle Reservoir and Iron Gate Dam.
+Detailed maps of existing recreation sites by applicable dam development area can be found in the respective sub-sections that follow.